 You may have come across the idea that metrics should be SMART, usually meaning something like Specific, Meaningful, Attainable, Relevant and Timely ... although in fact different people often use the mnemonic in markedly different ways.
 Take a look at the Wikipedia page for some of the variants.

 At a superficial level, you may think PRAGMATIC is just a fancy shmancy version of SMART.
 Three of the letters are the same, for starters.
 However there are subtle but important differences in their interpretations.
 Take M for instance: in SMART, the M can mean Meaningul, Motivational, Manageable, Measurable ... or something else entirely, depending on who is using the term.
-The M in PRAGMATIC is a measure of how Meaningful the metric is to its intended audience.
-The qualification makes the point that certain metrics that appear complex or confusing to the layman are entirely appropriate and suitable for particular people.
-Some financial and technical/IT metrics fall into this camp: whether they make much sense to everyone is irrelevant, so long as the professionals who are going to be using them understand them.
+The M in PRAGMATIC is specifically a measure of how Meaningful the metric is to its intended audience, expressed as a percentage on a pre-defined scale.